 2. How long does it take to get a police report?

-You have to wait 45 days from the date of the collision before you can make a request for a traffic collision report.
+You have to wait 45 days from the collision date before requesting a traffic collision report.
 This is so that LAPD can review and approve the report for release.2

 Per the LAPD’s website, once you make a request, there is currently a minimum of two months for LAPD to process the report request.3

-If you would like to receive an update on when your request might get processed, you can try calling (213) 486-8100.
+If you want to receive an update on when your request might get processed, you can call (213) 486-8100.

 3. Are there certain accident reports that you cannot get online?